With the changing seasons comes

 – collaborative counselling with Celine Goyette, Registered Psychotherapist –

-My name is Celine Goyette and I work with individuals and couples as a Clinical Therapist in Ottawa Ontario.
+My name is Celine Goyette and I work with individuals as a Clinical Therapist in Ottawa Ontario.
 In 2010, I completed a Masters degree in counselling at Saint Paul University and registered as a Certified Canadian Counsellor with the Canadian Counselling and Psychotherapy Association.
 I am also a Registered Psychotherapist with the new College of Registered Psychotherapists of Ontario.

 Making the decision to begin a counselling process takes courage, risk and a willingness to explore change.
 Sometimes we have periods in our lives which, like seasons, are joyful and refreshing, and other times, slow moving, challenging and evoking intense and profound emotional experiences.
 I appreciate having been taught at an early age how each season carries its own medicines and teachings and I believe every season in our life also reflects this wisdom.